 #NewsBytesExplainer: Decoding possible scenarios of ICC World Test Championship

 England, South Africa, and Pakistan hold the next three spots in the World Test Championship table with 60.8, 40.0, and 30.7 percentage points respectively.
 Barring England, neither of the bottom-placed teams are in contention to qualify for the final.

+The recent win of NZ has made India's road to the final tough.
 India will have to win at least four of the remaining six games (2 vs AUS, 4 vs ENG) to claim qualification.
+By winning these games, they (390) will secure 498 points from a maximum of 696, fetching a percentage of nearly 71.
+India's chances will also depend upon other results.

+NZ have done their bit by winning the last three series.
+They would want India to lose the remaining matches to solidify their chances.
+Meanwhile, England (292) will have to win all their remaining matches if they need to climb up.
 By winning all of the six games (2 vs SL, 4 vs IND), they can attain a POP of over 70.